tudo-r/BatchJobs/README.md

 The package also allows a few R options to be set, see [here](http://www.rdocumentation.org/packages/BatchJobs/functions/BatchJobs).

 ## Documentation
-Probably the best way to get started in 5 minutes is to read Henrik Bengtsson [intro slides](http://goo.gl/s1eqBz).
+Probably the best way to get started in 5 minutes is to read our [paper](http://www.jstatsoft.org/v64/i11/) or Henrik Bengtsson's [intro slides](http://goo.gl/s1eqBz).
 If you have more time, read our [technical report](http://sfb876.tu-dortmund.de/PublicPublicationFiles/bischl_etal_2012a.pdf).
 For more detailed information on the functions consult the [R documentation](http://www.rdocumentation.org/packages/BatchJobs)
 We also provide a [FAQ](../../wiki/FAQ) in our [wiki](../../wiki).